Energy

 • connects via mobile signal which might lag in certain areas

-Smart meter tariffs
+Smart meter plans

 1. The ‘day’ period is from 8am to 11pm (but excludes ‘peak’)